florianuhlemann/p2pool_cypherfunk/README.md

 Running P2Pool:
 -------------------------
-Run P2Pool with the "--net litecoin" option.
+Run P2Pool with the "--net cypherfunks" option.
 Run your miner program, connecting to 127.0.0.1 on port 9327.
 Forward port 9338 to the host running P2Pool.

 Litecoin's use of ports 9332 and 9332 conflicts with P2Pool running on the Bitcoin network.
-To avoid problems, add these lines to litecoin.conf and restart litecoind:
+To avoid problems, add these lines to Cypherfunks.conf and restart litecoind:

-    rpcport=10332
+    rpcport=9999
     port=10333

 Sponsors: